klfsecond/poc-zh-fix-spec/source/index.html.md

 The Zero Hash API is rate limited to prevent abuse that would degrade our ability to maintain consistent API performance for all users.

-### Financial Information Exchange API

 The FIX API throttles the number of incoming messages to 10 commands per second by default.
 This can be increased as needed.

 ## Changelog

-Recent changes and additions to Zero Hash API.
+Recent changes and additions to Zero Hash Matching Engine API.

-### 2021-01-30
+### 2022-09-01

 Initial Version

-### 2022-09-01

-CERT and Production

 # Supported Orders